 The Learning Resource Lab is a division of Information Technology Services (ITS).
 Our mission is to support faculty, Teaching Assistants (TA’s), graduate students and administrative staff through the use of technology.
 By introducing new tools, integrating technology to meet teaching and learning objectives and implementing strategies to help users achieve maximum results, our services strengthen teaching and learning with technology as part of UMSL's mission to bring quality education to the community.
-The FRC can help with the ins-and-outs of anything related to Blackboard or the other educational technologies supported by UMSL.
+The LRL can help with the ins-and-outs of anything related to Blackboard or the other educational technologies supported by UMSL.

 Instructional Support Services

 Instructional Support Services (ISS) is a division of Information Technology Services whose aim is to provide support to all open classrooms and computing labs on campus; train faculty, staff, and students on various aspects of the technology in these rooms; as well as to provide quality assurance to ensure that the technology in these rooms serve the campus community to the best of their ability.
 IS always strives to stay current with technology, classroom and lab room design, and study space design to create the optimal learning environment and college experience.
 ISS can support anything you want to do in the classroom and troubleshoot any classroom problems you experience.